sunfounder/galaxy-rvr/docs/source/upload_firmware.rst

 .. _update_firmware:

-Updating the Firmware
+Updating the Firmware File
 ======================================

+1. Download the firmwarefile.

+    * :download:`GalaxyRVR Firmware File <https://github.com/sunfounder/galaxy-rvr/releases/download/1.2.0/galaxy-rvr-1.2.0.zip>`

-Connect your mobile devices (such as phones or tablets) to the WiFi hotspot emitted by the GalaxyRVR.
+2. Connect your mobile devices (such as phones or tablets) to the WiFi hotspot emitted by the GalaxyRVR.
 Typically, the SSID is ``GalaxyRVR``, and the password is ``12345678``.

 .. image:: img/firmware/SSID.png